saikethan27/StreamShape/docs/examples.md

 # Examples

-Real-world examples and use cases for Unified LLM Interface.
+Real-world examples and use cases for StreamShape.

 ## Table of Contents